Our Holiday Wish List

 - Makes space for creating memories

 We’re both big fans of sustainable gift-giving, reducing waste, and avoiding giving gifts that will end up in the trash, on a shelf, or in a box.
 We’re also fans of simplicity.
 That means, rather than having someone take a stab in the dark when it comes to gift giving why not just tell them?
-Let’s be honest – I’m 39 this year and my parents still ask “what’s on your wishlist this year?”.
+Let’s be honest – I’m 40 this year and my parents still ask “What’s on your wishlist this year?”.

-Functional Travel Gift Ideas We Love
+Functional Travel Gift Ideas

 Sara’s Wish List

 Before you come for me, let me say my piece.
 This is a WISH list.
 Some of the items here are investments!
 I use these wishlists each year to stay focused on what I want and need and more often than not, I wind up making these purchases for myself.
 It’s actually a great way to avoid impulse shopping and practice mindful consumerism for me.
+But, since we’re here…let’s start with the bougiest of my wishlist, shall we?

 Capsule Wardrobe Additions